-32 and 64-bit Environments
+32- and 64-bit Environments

 The link-editors operate on 32-bit objects, and on SPARCV9 systems are also capable of operating on 64-bit objects.
-In fact on SPARC systems the 64-bit link-editor ( 1d(1)) is capable of generating 32-bit objects and the 32-bit link-editor is capable of generating 64-bit objects (however, in the latter case, the size of the generated object, not including the .bss, is restricted to 2 gigabytes).
+In fact on SPARC systems the 64-bit link-editor (1d(1)) is capable of generating 32-bit objects and the 32-bit link-editor is capable of generating 64-bit objects (however, in the latter case, the size of the generated object, not including the .bss, is restricted to 2 gigabytes).

-There is no command line option required to distinguish 32-bit or 64-bit objects.
-The link-editor uses the ELF class of the first input relocatable file it sees to govern the mode in which it will operate.
+Typically, no command line option is required to distinguish a 32-bit or 64-bit link-edit.
+The link-editor uses the ELF class of the first input relocatable object file it sees on the command-line to govern the mode in which it will operate.
+Specialized link-edits, such as linking solely from a mapfile or an archive library, are uninfluenced by their input files, and will default to a 32-bit mode.
+In these cases a 64-bit link-edit can be enforced with the -64 option.
 Intermixing of 32-bit and 64-bit objects is not permitted.